gajus/react-outside-event/README.md

 A higher order component that attaches an event listener for events that occur outside of the component element.

+All DOM events that bubble are supported.
+By default, only "mousedown" event listener is attached.
+See `supportedEvents` parameter of the `ReactOutsideEvent` function.

 ## Examples

 * Refer to the [./examples](./examples) directory.